zowe/zowe-cli-tasks-plugin/README.md

 From a task's "action" you can run any of the following:
 - Any Zowe CLI command (or plugin command) you have installed (e.g. `zowe jobs ls jobs`)
 - Any host command (e.g. `ls -la`)
-- Inline JavaScript function
+- Inline JavaScript function (sync or async)
--
+- A built in function (provided by the tasks plugin)
+- A JavaScript script file that contains the appropriate default export

 Checkout the [example](./example) directory for a complete example.